Sam Faiers: Personal life

-Faiers was engaged to fellow TOWIE cast member Joey Essex, but later split up.
+Faiers was engaged to fellow The Only Way Is Essex cast member Joey Essex, but later split up.
 They reconciled later in 2012.
 Essex then proposed to Faiers again in March 2013 and Faiers accepted.
 However, the couple split up again on-screen in June 2013 following several arguments between the pair.
-In October 2014 they announced they had split up "for good".
+In October 2014, they announced they had split up "for good".

 In February 2014, Faiers was diagnosed with Crohn's disease.
-It is believed that she first displayed symptoms during her time in the Celebrity Big Brother house.
-During her stay in the house she was admitted to hospital twice for tests, which continued into February once she had left the house, finally achieving a diagnosis.
+She displayed symptoms during her time in the Celebrity Big Brother house and was admitted to hospital twice for tests, which continued into February once she had left the house.
+She came under criticism in June 2024 after posting misinformation on Instagram regarding her "natural healing" to Crohn's.

-On 21 August 2015, Faiers announced she is expecting her first child with partner Paul.
-On 29 December 2015, Faiers gave birth to a boy, Paul Tony Knightley.
-On 5 July 2017, Faiers announced she is expecting her second child.
-On 11 November 2017, Faiers gave birth to a girl, Rosie Knightley.
-On 23 November 2021, Faiers announced she is expecting her third child.
-On 10 May 2022, Faiers gave birth to a boy, Edward Knightley.